 D. Impairment related physical limits of musculoskeletal functioning that has lasted, or is expected to last, for a continuous period of at least 12 months, and medical documentation of at least one of the following:

-The listing also requires impairment related physical limitation of musculoskeletal functioning lasting or expected to last for a continuous 12 month period with medical evidence of at least one of the following:
+The listing also requires impairment related physical limits of musculoskeletal functioning lasting or expected to last for a continuous 12 month period with medical evidence of at least one of the following:

-- Need for a walker, bilateral canes, bilateral crutches, or a wheeled and seated mobility device (wheelchair) involving use of both hands; or
+- Need for a walker, bilateral canes, bilateral crutches, or a wheeled and seated mobility device (wheelchair) that requires the use of both hands; or

 - An inability to use one upper extremity to begin or continue work activities involving fine or gross movements and a documented medical need for a cane requiring the use of the other upper extremity or a wheeled and seated mobility device involving the use of one hand; or

 - An inability to use both upper extremities to the extent that neither can be used to independently initiate and complete work activities involving fine and gross movements.

 In all of the above examples, the SSA is once again looking at whether your hands are free while you are mobile.
 If your hands are using two canes, then they are busy supporting your body in an upright position.
 Therefore, they cannot be used to perform work activities.

 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

 At your hearing, the ALJ has the option to call a medical expert.
 A medical expert is there to testify about your hip symptoms following surgery.
 Specifically, the doctor will testify whether your hip condition meets or equals a listing.